alexholcombe/analyseRoudaiaHolcombeMOT/questions_for_Roudaia.md

 # analyseRoudaiaHolcombeMOT

-Why rings have this pattern:
-print(ring_response_percent) #28%, 11%, 61%
+Why do rings have this pattern of being queried? print(ring_response_percent) #28%, 11%, 61%